stevedekorte/ActorKit/README.txt

 About:

-	ActorKit allows any object to become an actor.

-	Each actor has an os thread and a queue of incoming messages which it processes in first-in-first-out order.
+	ActorKit is a framework supporting multithreaded actors with transparent futures in Objective-C.

-	Any message to an actor returns a "future" object which is a proxy for the result and only blocks when it is accessed if the result isn't ready.
+	Sending an "asActor" message to any object returns an actor proxy for the object.

+	Each actor spawns an os thread to process it's queue of messages.

+	Sending messages to the actor will queue them to be processed in first-in-first-out order by the actor's thread and immediately returns a "future" object.

+	A future is a proxy for the result.
+If it is accessed before the result is ready, it pauses any calling threads until it is ready.
+After it is ready, it acts as a transparent proxy for the result, passing messages to the result as if the future were the same object.

-	Futures detect and raise an exception in situations that would cause a deadlock.
+	Futures detect and raise an exception in situations where pausing the calling thread would cause a deadlock.

 Example:

 	// these spawn threads for each actor to and return immediately

 	NSData *future1 = [(NSURL *)[[NSURL URLWithString:@"http://yahoo.com"] asActor] fetch];
 	NSData *future2 = [(NSURL *)[[NSURL URLWithString:@"http://google.com"] asActor] fetch];

+	// ... do stuff that doesn't need to wait on the results ...

 	// now when we try to access the values, they block if the values aren't ready

 	NSLog(@"request 1 returned %i bytes", (int)[future1 length]);
 	NSLog(@"request 2 returned %i bytes", (int)[future2 length]);